 The saying, “Not your keys, not your coins” means whoever holds the private key to the coins is the only true controller of those funds.
 Some cryptocurrency true believers take this to mean that custodial wallet users don’t actually “own” their coins.

+The main advantage of using non-custodial wallets is that users are in charge of their own security, making it easier to keep their private keys safe and secure.
 There are a few different types of non-custodial wallets, but the most secure is a hardware wallet.
 Hardware wallets look like USB thumb drives, and they're only online when they're connected to a computer or mobile device.
 The private key is used to sign transactions within the device, and then the transaction is sent to the blockchain to be confirmed.
 This makes hardware wallets that are non-custodial virtually impervious to hackers.

 If you need to store Bitcoin, Electrum wallet is a good choice.
 It’s an advanced wallet that allows you to import and export your private key easily.
 If you want to store Ethereum, a popular choice is Metamask wallet.
 This wallet is a browser extension and mobile app that lets you interact with web3 enabled apps on the internet.
 Another type of wallet is a hardware wallet for example the Ledger hardware wallet.
 Although quite expensive, this wallet is very secure and can hold multiple cryptocurrencies.

 What's the difference between Custodial and Non-Custodial Crypto Wallets?

 A custodial wallet takes care of security and private keys and provides a portal through which you can access your coins, whereas a non-custodial wallet leaves security and private keys up to the user and provides an interface to create blockchain transactions.